huggingface/hub-docs/tasks/src/image-to-image/about.md

 ### Image inpainting

-Image inpaining is widely used during photography editing to remove unwanted objects, such as poles, wires or sensor dust.
+Image inpainting is widely used during photography editing to remove unwanted objects, such as poles, wires or sensor dust.

 ### Image colorization